Shyamdevkrishnanj/amfoss-tasks-2021/task-02/README.md

-It was a very useful task since it allowed me to learn more about cmd commands ang git commands.
+It was a very useful task since it allowed me to learn more about cmd commands and git commands.
 Every neccessary information was provided int link which made the task easier.
 I was first struggling to push it but later figuered it out.